 So, why is this so hard?
 Because unless you are regularly going through your wardrobe, there are clothes in your closet that don’t suit you any longer.
 We have memories and stories attached to clothes.
 We have guilt about the money we spent and then not wearing what we purchased.

 You are not alone!
-I’ve been in hundreds of clients closets over the past eight years.
+I’ve been in hundreds of clients closets in-person and virtually over the past ten years.
 After a wardrobe audit with a client, they always feel so much better.
 Mental and physical space is freed.
 And, a renewed sense of their image, style, and goals is front and center.

 When to Let Go of Clutter